 - Lack of event production features.
-Zoom is functional, but it doesn’t give you tools to produce a slick, professional looking event.
+Zoom is functional, but it doesn’t give you the tools to produce a slick, professional-looking event.

 With this in mind, I wanted to offer you an overview of some of the best platforms I’ve found, based on how your needs contrast with what Zoom has to offer.

 Note: This landscape is changing constantly.
 New platforms are coming out every single day, and existing ones are launching new features continuously.
 Consider this a snapshot of my subjective opinion!

 No installation is needed and entirely web-based.
 Simply pop open a browser window and go!

 Google’s approach to video meetings used to drive me crazy.
 For years, they struggled to nail down a consistent strategy, changing brands and rearranging their interfaces to the point where it was just all too confusing.